-Many forklift related factors can cause accidents.
-Grouping them into specific categories may help to analyze incidents and, eventually, to prevent them.
+Many related factors can cause accidents.
+Grouping them into specific categories may help to analyze incidents and, eventually, prevent them.

 Every day collisions take place between forklifts and pedestrians walking around the warehouse.
-There are many things that can be done to prevent forklift and pedestrian accidents.
+There are many things that can be done to prevent pedestrian accidents.

 - Separate the pedestrian and forklift traffic by creating designated walkways or travel ways.

 - Restrict people from entering areas where the forklift is operating.
 If not possible, develop safe work procedures to protect workers when they must enter areas where forklifts are operating.

 - Keep a safe distance from the whenever possible.

 - Pedestrians should always let the driver know they are in the area.
 Make eye contact with the driver to ensure your presence is known.